jforget/raku-Hamilton2/doc/Hamilton.en.md

 cd Documents
 git clone https://github.com/jforget/raku-Hamilton2.git
 ```

+Or you can even fork my repo in Github and clone this new repo instead
+of mine.

 In file  `lib/db-conf-sql.rakumod`, fill  variable `$dbname`  with the
 pathname of the SQLite database, with a directory hierarchy compatible